“It is a capital mistake to before one has data”

 Sir Arthur Conan Doyle

 An unusual package has just arrived.
 Filled with plant material, the package is unboxed and the contents transported to a high-tech laboratory.
-The material is studied for clues and further analyzed under the view of a microscope.
+The material is studied for clues and further under the view of a microscope.
 A battery of tests follow.
 From this evidence, a perpetrator is identified.
 The tree detective has solved the case again!

 Who is this mysterious “Sherlock Holmes?”
 Well, it’s not just one person, but rather a staff of scientists unique to the world of commercial tree care.
-The Bartlett Tree Research Laboratories employs skilled diagnosticians to analyze and identify plant healthcare problems.
+The Bartlett Tree Research Laboratories employs skilled diagnosticians to and identify plant healthcare problems.

 Misdiagnose the problem and you misdiagnose the treatment